 Before the meeting, prepare!
 It’s helpful to have a specific, but flexible, agenda with a prospective partner.
 Ask yourself, “By the end of this meeting, I would like to have … “ what?
 For example -

-• Examples of how this organization goes about working with employer partners, including typical time frames and effort expended on the employer side
+An understanding of how this organization goes about working with employer partners, including typical time frames

 Ask Questions